Lemente/tides/README.md

 ABMs for nodes in loaded mapblocks.
 LBMs to "catch-up" on the tide level when mapblocks are loaded.

+Remplaced the height timer by the command /tide <height>.
+It makes testing much easier and allows any value.

 Current goal : differentiate between nodes which have access to "the ocean", and small pools of water which should not be affected by tides.

 defining "the ocean"?